garfieldnate/ray_tracer_challenge/rust_learning_notes.md

     [profile.release]
     debug = true
+* If you map from Objects to Box<dyn Trait> objects, you'll probably need to put an `as _` on the box creation step to get the compiler to understand the types correctly.
+I'm not sure why this is required.
+Something about the compiler needing permission to do a coercion?
+Maybe it's just one spot that hasn't been ergonomized yet.
+It seems like `Box<T: Shape>` should always implement `Into<Box<dyn Shape>>` See https://users.rust-lang.org/t/cannot-extend-a-vec-of-trait-objects/28129.

 ### VS Code Wishes
 * I wish that VSCode could auto-format macros.
 Doesn't seem to do indenting automatically.